Mental Resilience, Cognitive Canaries & High-Stakes Decision Making with Retired Poker Pro Chris Sparks

 - Ask why.
 "What are the three most likely reasons?"

 - Sort controllable from uncontrollable.
-Do not waste the exercise trying to prevent weather, luck, or other people’s entire psychology.
+Don't waste the exercise trying to prevent weather, luck, or other people's entire psychology.

 - Add one countermeasure.
 Clarify the ask, change the timing, eat first, bring notes, ask for dissent, set a stop-loss, or schedule a follow-up.